 We’re exhausted, and the sun does not set until midnight, so we decide to take a trip to the famous Blue Lagoon — a beautiful geothermal spa, a 30 minute car ride from the center of Reykjavik (20 minute drive from the airport).
 Guests are required to shower at the spa’s facilities before entering the warm waters, which are believed to be extremely beneficial for those suffering from skin ailments.
 Rich in minerals like silica and sulfur, the water temperature is kept at around 38 °C. The aqua blue water, the steam, the green scenery all make for extreme relaxation.

 Our second day in Iceland is spent with Jon Sveinsson of Choice Tours Iceland.
-For $90 a person, Jon drove the three of us all around the country for eight hours.
-We toured geysers, volcanoes, awe-inspiring scenery, and even a tomato farm!
-I still say those tomatoes were the sweetest and most delicious tomatoes I’ve ever eaten.
+For $90 a person, Jon drives the three of us all around the country for eight hours.
+We tour geysers, volcanoes, awe-inspiring scenery, and even a tomato farm!

 The nightlife can only be described as cozy.
-We went out for drinks at a quaint wood-paneled pub-style bar.
-It seemed that every person in the place had been acquainted, even if they’d only just met that night.
-We even ran into Jon dancing along to an acoustic guitar (a total coincidence).
+We go for drinks at a quaint wood-paneled pub.
+It seems that every person in the place has already been acquainted, even if they’d only just met.
+We even run into Jon dancing along to an acoustic guitar (a total coincidence).

-All in all, Iceland is well worth a summer visit, if only for the mind-blowing scenery that could’ve been lifted straight off the pages of a fairytale.
-The people were accommodating, and I’ve kept in touch with everyone I met during that trip — except of course for Bjork.
+All in all, Iceland is well worth a summer visit, if only for the mind-blowing scenery.
+The people are accommodating, and I’ve kept in touch with everyone I met during that trip — except of course for Bjork.